JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 `TIMING NOT MET` while sitting 73% above its own predicted floor and comfortably beating its actual goal.

+**A plateau stops the sweep even when the prediction is wrong.** The band protects results that beat a wrong prediction, but on its own it lets a sweep that is simply *stuck* above a pessimistic soft floor run to the iteration cap.
+Under sky130, `sweep_floor_detect_design.py` at 100 MHz predicts a ~37 MHz soft floor, then sits at exactly 51.42 MHz while cuts grow 25 → 64 and `global_scale` inflates: 12 iterations, `iteration_limit`.
+`SWEEP.AT_PLATEAU` never consults the prediction.
+It stops with `stopped_reason = "plateau"` when all of these hold:

+- the last `PLATEAU_STREAK` (3) unmet results are flat within noise (max−min
+  under 1% of the target, the same rule as `same_mhz_count`);
+- the cut count grew from the first of those results to the current one;
+- the current plan used measured delays (the soft-floor gate: fallback done, no estimates in play, or `prim` mode) and is a fresh plan, not a placement refinement.
+A refinement is a same-depth probe carried over from the previous plan.
+Under PyRTL, stopping on the post-fallback refinement's 15.11 MHz would have missed the next denser plan's 15.82 MHz.

+The window may span the measured-delay fallback, because a synthesized fmax is real whichever model planned it.
+Structural experiments restart it (`plan.plateau_window_start`): an AUTO_MULTI_CYCLE count change or a locked-hotspot boundary strategy.
+Floor stops are checked first, and the unpipelinable/locked-hotspot stops fire sooner (one repeat), so the plateau catches only what nothing more specific explains.
+When a soft floor below the goal exists, the warning and the `TIMING NOT MET` reason name it as the likely limit.
+In the example, iterations 4–6 (50.60 / 51.42 / 51.42 MHz, cuts 11 → 43) stop the sweep after 6 syn runs.

 **Restoring the best-seen result must re-check whether it actually met its goal.** When the sweep stops without the final iteration meeting timing, it restores whichever earlier iteration had the best worst-case